The winners in the 1st Edition of the OneDay In Venezia

 a solo show at the Giudecca 795 Art Gallery;

-the hi quality print of her winning photo and participation to the finalists’ group show.
+the high-quality print of her winning photo and participation in the finalists’ group show.

 An unusual homage to Venice and its people: hands, work, experience.

 Paola Volpe (I) e Rosemary Wilmot (UK) are 2nd and 3rd place.

 A weird perspective tricking the eye, with the (upside down) acqua alta catwalks “lifting” Venice and the Zattere.

 The monthly winners of the 1st edition (from October 2015 to September 2016),

 Alfredo Aleandri (Italy), Marco Cendret (Italy), Tiziano Chiesa (Italy), Michael J. Damone (USA), Marco Dilavanzo (Italy), Sue Henderson (USA), Luca Lamanna (Italy), Alessandro Secondin (Italy), Annik Susemihl (Germany), Paola Volpe (Italy), Rosemary Wilmot (UK), Joseph Zarzano (USA)